 Down the hill, the needle on the smell-o-meter had pegged.
 Bubbling pits of sloppy dark grey mud were burping and popping in boiling pools.
 I looked inside one of these craters.
 A huge bubble of liquid burst with a comical gloooop.
 I pulled my scarf up, to block my nose.

 I could sense that some powerful force was happening under the earth, something elemental and mysterious.
 The mud was as sticky as glue on the soles of our shoes, and despite a few wooden duckboards, it was impossible to keep our shoes clean.

 The falls are a short drive from Mývatn, down a lonely highway, swallowed by kilometers of fields of sharp grey rocks.
 On approach, it announced itself with a distant roar.
-Up close, Dettifoss was loud, a strong voice to match it’s physical power.
+Up close, Dettifoss had a loud, strong voice to match its physical power.

 The four of us walked around the ridge of a Krafla crater filled with green water and snowy layers.
 The ground, like Hverir, was speckled and stained by chemical deposits.